This course is under review for 2021. Course registration will open to accepted students once courses are confirmed.

 Study with Brown University in Alaska!

-Over the course of 2-weeks, you will explore the issues Alaska Natives face when trying to balance cultural and environmental preservation with economic growth.
+Over the course of 2-weeks, students will explore the issues Alaskan Natives face when trying to balance cultural and environmental preservation with economic growth.
 Our life choices, world-wide, have a direct impact on trade-offs between conservation and consumption that play out on the Alaskan stage.
-This program will specifically focus on current environmental issues in Alaska with relevance around the globe.

 We will specifically focus our learning around: